EntityManager em = ...;

 You can chain joins together to navigate to related entities of the

-target entity without having to create a Join<X, Y>
+target entity without having to create a Join<X, Y> instance for each

 join: